DoniaGasmii/cost-aware-semantic-uncertainty-llm/EAB/README.md

-# Entropy-Adaptive Branching for Efficient Multi-Sample Generation
+# Entropy-Adaptive Branching (EAB) for Efficient Multi-Sample Generation

-## Executive Summary
+## Idea Overview

 We implement an efficient alternative to naive multi-sample generation by:

 - Encode the **prompt once** and cache its KV states.
 - Generate tokens **autoregressively**, sharing all computation **until a branching decision**.
-- **Only when entropy is high**, fork into multiple paths—each copying the cache up to that point.
+- **Only when entropy is high**, fork into multiple paths; each copying the cache up to that point.
 - All shared tokens (prompt + generated prefix) are computed **exactly once**, no matter how many samples diverge later.

 ### Visual Example